Greenwood Community High School

 Greenwood Community High School is a public high school located in Greenwood, Indiana.
 It is located in a southern suburb of Indianapolis, Indiana.

 About

 It is composed of more than 1100 students and operates on a seven period day with 45 minutes of instruction in each period.

 Athletics

 The Woodmen are members of the Mid-State Conference.
+The Woodmen were a founding member of the Mid-State Conference in 1942, and have been a member ever since.
+However, Greenwood will switch to the Hoosier Legends Conference in the 2026-2027 season.
+The following IHSAA sponsored sports are available: